phoreproject/graphene/docs/validator.md

 Attestations should be submitted halfway through a slot, or at `0.5 * slot_duration + slot_number * slot_duration + genesis_time`.

-At this point, the validator should call, `UpdateEpochInformation` to retrieve the current epoch information from the beacon chain.
+At this point, the validator should call, `UpdateEpochInformation(slot_number / epoch_length)` to retrieve the current epoch information from the beacon chain.
 The current epoch information includes:

 ```go
 type epochInformation struct {